ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference.md

 Calculates the value of `Σ((x - x̅)(y - y̅)) / n`.

+!!! note "Note"
-Function uses numerically unstable algorithm.
+    This function uses a numerically unstable algorithm.
 If you need [numerical stability](https://en.wikipedia.org/wiki/Numerical_stability) in calculations, use the `covarPopStable` function.
-It works slower, but provides lower computational error.
+It works slower but provides a lower computational error.

 ## corr(x, y) {#corrx-y}